 Mindfulness and Meditation

 The term "mindfulness" simply means being aware of what's happening in the present moment, without trying to change anything.
-Concentration, on the other hand, is an effort to pay attention to one thing, for a certain amount of time - a single focus.
+Concentration, on the other hand, is the practice of paying attention to one thing, for a certain amount of time, with only one single focus: the breath.
 These two processes work together in meditation.
-As we "meditate" we aim to concentrate on an object, idea, sensation, image or sound.
+As we "meditate" we aim to notice our thought process, while bringing attention back to the breath.
 As we do, we are invited to be mindfully aware of changes in our focus, thoughts, or feelings, without judgement.
 When practicing mindfulness, we become the "witness" to what is happening, internally (mentally and emotionally) and/or externally in our world.

 I offer individual and group guidance.
 For more information, please refer to the "Classes, Groups and Workshops" page.